Developer Hub

 How Confidence Is Calculated

-2. Calculate Percentiles: The 25th percentile (price25) and 75th percentile (price75) are computed from this combined dataset.
+2. Compute percentiles: Calculate the 25th percentile (p25) and 75th percentile (p75) of the combined dataset.

 Best Bid and Best Ask